-MVSU@GHEC offers a full range of upper level undergraduate and graduate courses taught by MVSU faculty members and adjuncts.
+MVSU@GHEC offers a range of upper level undergraduate and graduate courses taught by MVSU faculty members and adjuncts.
 Several different instructional delivery modes are used to maximize the facilitation of the courses.
-Certification programs, workshops, seminars, and non-credit courses are also offered.

 Academic Programming at the Greenville Higher Education Center welcomes and extends its resources to all who would strive for academic excellence and economic independence whatever their nationality, race, ethnic, or religious affiliations.